spell-landon/recipeace/README.md

 #### Bronze

-- As a user, I would like to have a random recipe, so if I don't know what to cook, I can have a random option to choose from.
+- As a user, I would like to have a random recipe button, so if I don't know what to cook, I can have a random option to choose from.

 #### Silver
+- As a user, I would like to have pagination so I can see more recipes relating to my search.

 #### Gold
+- As a user, I would like to have an option of seeing recipes based on the time of day.
+- As a user, I would like to have the option of seeing recipes based on the weather outside.
 ## Major Hurdles / Unsolved Problems